VulLink: A Dynamic Open-Access Vulnerability Graph Database for Cybersecurity Data Mining: Deployment and Evaluation

-Fig.~\ref{fig:annual_cve_count} further shows the annual distribution of CVE entries represented in VulGD.
-The system spans vulnerabilities published from 1999 to 2026, with exponential growth in recent years.
-This trend reflects the rapid growth of public vulnerability disclosures and highlights the importance of maintaining a continuously updated graph database.
-The lower count for 2026 is expected because the year is only partially observed at the time of measurement (April, 2026).
+These statistics show that VulLink is not a small demonstration graph, but a deployed graph database at real-world vulnerability scale.
+The large number of cross-entity relationships is particularly important for data mining: vulnerabilities can be connected to affected products, vendors, weakness categories, exploit records, exploit authors, and external reference domains.
+This structure supports multi-hop relation analysis and subgraph extraction that would be difficult to conduct directly over isolated, record-centric repositories.

-The temporal trend also aligns with broader industry observations, where the number of disclosed vulnerabilities has increased significantly over the past decade.
-This reinforces the need for scalable and continuously updated systems such as VulGD to support real-time vulnerability intelligence and proactive cybersecurity analysis.
+Fig.~\ref{fig:annual_cve_count} shows the annual distribution of CVE entries represented in VulLink.
+The graph covers vulnerabilities published from 1999 to 2026 and reflects the rapid growth of vulnerability disclosures in recent years.
+The lower count for 2026 is expected because the snapshot was collected in early June 2026 and therefore only covers a partial year.
+This temporal coverage further illustrates the need for a continuously updated graph database, since static snapshots can quickly become incomplete in a fast-changing vulnerability landscape.